The popularity of complementary and alternative medicine (CAM) has over the past few decades, and essential oils are a part of that.

 Safety: That said, anyone who’s pregnant shouldn’t use this oil.

-This spiced essential oil has antibacterial, antiviral, and antifungal benefits that may help treat athletes foot, bacterial infections, psoriasis, and warts.
-One study found that it has strong antioxidant properties and could help treat fevers and respiratory symptoms, too.
+This spiced essential oil has antibacterial, antiviral, and antifungal benefits that athletes foot, bacterial infections, psoriasis, and warts.
+One found that it has strong antioxidant properties and could help treat fevers and respiratory symptoms, too.

 Its sharp, spicy scent with hints of herbal tendencies can be used in aromatherapy, or applied topically to reap its benefits.